MorrisSimons/Podcast-scanner/README.md

 #### Step 4

-Process RSS data for search and analysis.
+Process RSS data for research and analysis to understand it.

 #### Step 5